vedanthv/data-science-interview/README.md

 A column (or multiple columns) of a table to which the FOREIGN KEY constraint was imposed to link this column to the primary key in another table (or several tables).
 The purpose of foreign keys is to keep connected various tables of a database.

+17. **What is a CTE?**

+A CTE is a data set that is created temporarily and can be used within a query.
+It is available for use during the entire session of the query execution.
+On the other hand, a subquery is a query nested within another query and can only be used within that query.
+A subquery typically acts as a column with a single value in the FROM or WHERE clause.

+The benefits of using a CTE are that it is more readable and can be reused throughout the query session, whereas a subquery can only be used within the query in which it is defined.